Segmenting proto-halos with vision transformers: Results

 \section{Results}

 We begin our analysis by visually comparing the predictions produced by our deep learning models to the ground truth.
 Figure~\ref{fig:visual_res} shows a representative example from the held-out test simulation, displaying a single-voxel thick slice of the 3D volume.
-The comparison includes the true proto-halo segmentation, alongside predictions from our CNN-based model (\textsc{copra}), ViT-based model (\textsc{vipr}), and, for reference, the perturbation-theory-based model \textsc{pinocchio} \cite{pinocchio,Monaco_2002}.
+The comparison includes the true proto-halo segmentation, alongside predictions from our CNN-based model (\textsc{copra}), ViT-based model (\textsc{vipr}), and, for reference, the perturbation-theory-based model \textsc{pinocchio} \cite{pinocchio,Monaco_2002}. \textsc{pinocchio} (v.
+4.1.2) was run with the same initial conditions as our simulations, employing second-order LPT for group finding and third-order LPT for displacements, the latter being irrelevant for the present analysis.
 Each panel highlights the voxel-wise classification into the different mass bins of dataset 3, as well as the non-halo (background) class.
 This example offers a first impression of the segmentation capabilities of each method, and allows for a visual inspection of similarities and discrepancies in predicting proto-halo morphology and spatial extent.

 Although all methods produce qualitatively similar outputs at first glance, a closer inspection reveals clear differences in fidelity with respect to the ground truth.
 Among the models, \textsc{copra} and \textsc{vipr} yield the most accurate and spatially coherent predictions, closely matching the true proto-halo regions.
 In contrast, \textsc{pinocchio} shows the largest discrepancies: it overestimates the mass fraction in halos --- clearly visible in the panel corresponding to the non-halo class (denoted as the binary mask) --- and occasionally generates spurious structures (see, for example, the bottom-right corner of the figure for the high-mass bin).
 To better highlight these differences, figure~\ref{fig:visual_res_color} in appendix~\ref{appendix:voxel_agreement} reproduces the same slice using a color-coded scheme that distinguishes correctly and incorrectly classified voxels for each method.
 This visualization makes the strengths and limitations of each approach more evident at the voxel level.